Reading and Phonics at Wynndale Primary School

 The Teaching of Phonics

 At Wynndale, we start to teach reading through a Phonics programme called ‘Storytime Phonics.’
-In Reception and Y1, the children have daily phonics lessons where they learn to read by segmenting the sounds and then blending them together, as well as learning the tricky words.
+In Foundation Stage and Y1, the children have daily phonics lessons where they learn to read by segmenting the sounds and then blending them together, as well as learning the tricky words.
 Phonics interventions take place for children in other year groups who still need to practise their phonics skills.
 All children who are learning the phonetic code, practise their new reading skills by taking home phonetically decodable books closely linked to their increasing Phonic knowledge.
 We use a range of books from the following schemes: Collins Big Cat Phonics, Rising Stars, Project X and Phonics Bug Club.
 The children also take home a sharing book, which is read to them by an adult at home, to access challenging vocabulary and to work on their comprehension and understanding of a text.

 The Teaching of Reading